spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

     If enabled, shuts down running deployments when you close the Unreal Editor.

     * **Snapshot path**</br>
-    Use this to specify the filepath of your Unreal GDK snapshot.
+    Use this to specify the filepath of your snapshot.
 If you leave this empty, it defaults to `<GameRoot>/../spatial/snapshots`.

     * **Snapshot file name**</br>
-    Name of your SpatialOS Unreal GDK snapshot file.
+    Name of your snapshot file.

 * **Schema Generator**